spacehuhn/ArduinoARPspoof/README.md

 ### What it is

-Using an Arduino with an ethernet controller, this device will perform an [ARP spoofing](https://en.wikipedia.org/wiki/ARP_spoofing) attack to diconnect every client device in your LAN.
+Using an Arduino with an ethernet controller, this device will perform an [ARP spoofing](https://en.wikipedia.org/wiki/ARP_spoofing) attack to disconnect every client device in your LAN.

 ### How it works

-It will send an ARP reply every 2 seconds to everyone in the LAN that the gateway IP is at a random MAC adress.
-If the network or client doesn't provide any kind of protection against ARP spoofing, it will save the spoofed MAC adress and will be unable to communicate to the gateway.
+It will send an ARP reply every 2 seconds to everyone in the LAN that the gateway is at a random MAC adress.
+If the network or client doesn't provide any kind of protection against ARP spoofing, it will save the spoofed MAC adress and will be unable to communicate with the gateway.

 ### What an ENC28J60 is

 The ENC28J60 is a cheap 10mbit SPI ethernet controller for Arduino.
-Because it has an very open and easy hackable library it's perfect for this project and you could even programm a man-in-the-middle attack or other funny stuff with it.
+Because it has a very open and easy hackable library it's perfect for this project and you could even programm a man-in-the-middle attack or other funny stuff with it.

 ![ENC28J60 ethernet shield and an Arduino nano](https://raw.githubusercontent.com/spacehuhn/enc28j60_ARPspoofer/master/images/3.jpg)

 ### How to protect against it

 Use a router, network switch or software that provides you protection against ARP spoofing.
-Note: I haven't test it on such protected hardware yet.
+Note: I haven't tested it on such protected hardware yet.

 ## Disclaimer

-Use it only for testing purposes in your own network!
+Use it only for testing purposes on your own network!

 ## Installation